The exchange you’ve had with three doctors: “Everything is clear.” · “So why am I still planning around bathrooms?”

 I have IBS-D specifically.
 Does this work for D-predominant?

-What if six sessions don't help?
+What if five sessions don’t help?

 What clients say